Safety Policies and Procedures Manual

 At the initial driving assignment and prior to van operation, department managers, supervisors, or assigned staff personnel must complete the steps below:

-• Inform the driver that policy requires them to notify manager or supervisor the following business day after any existing or new conviction, revocation, suspension, or moving violation as set forth in the minimum driving record standard.
-(See Subsection 5.3.)
+- Inform the driver that policy requires them to notify manager or supervisor the following business day after any existing or new conviction, revocation, suspension, or moving violation as set forth in the minimum driving record standard.
+(See Section 5.3.)

-• Require the driver to review all van safety education information prior to their initial van assignment.
-(See Subsection 5.2.b.)
+- Require the driver to review all van safety education information prior to their initial van assignment.
+(See Section 5.2.b.)

 5.2.a Van Driver Required Documentation